The Ming tombs of Beijing

 The Sacred Way begins with a marble Triumphal Arch 牌坊 Pái fāng erected in 1540, the dedication plaque is left deliberately blank as it was forbidden to write the Imperial dynastic name.
 It is the largest marble built paifang or dolmen in China and has eleven towers, six pillars and five arches.
 The pillars are linked by double lintels each of which is a single slab of stone.
 The roof of the paifang is in the form of traditional roof tiles but made of marble.
 The arch is not much visited and quite hard to find, it is slightly off the line from the main way.

-The next construction is the Stele Pavilion 碑楼 Bēi lóu 500 yards [457 meters] further on.
+The next construction along the way to the Ming Tombs is the Stele Pavilion 碑楼 Bēi lóu 500 yards [457 meters] further on.
 Originally this had a double roof supported by 12 immense wooden pillars 30 feet [9 meters] high.
 It was erected in 1426 and it houses a huge stone stele mounted in back of a type of tortoise (a Bixi 赑屃) 50 tons [45,359 kgs] in weight.
 It is probably the largest stele in China.
 Inscriptions on the stone include those by Emperor Hongxi (the 4th Ming Emperor) and Qing Emperor Qianlong (see separate section all about steles).

 There are four 华表 huá biǎo (ornamental and spiritual columns) at each corner that are made of white marble.
 Each Huabiao is inscribed with 41 dragons.
 On top of each of the columns is a sculpture of a mythical creature facing outward.